frke001/Forum-Front/README.md

-# OnlineFitness - Frontend Application
+# Online Forum - Frontend Application

-Central platform for accessing and participating in online fitness programs.
-Enables users to search, participate, and interact with various programs, as well as track progress and create their own programs.
+This project represents the frontend application for an internet forum where registered users can engage in discussions across various topics.
+Users can browse and participate in discussions related to topics such as Science, Culture, Sports, and Music.
 This project was generated with Angular CLI version 17.0.8.
 OnlineFitness is a web application that allows users to access various fitness programs, search for programs, interact with programs, track progress, and create their own programs.

 ## Running the Application